Markfee9808/ObliComm/README.md

  - Client: send messages at a specified frequency, and receive replies from mailbox
  - Server: decrypt and delay received messages, forward and backward transmission
- - Mailbox: after receiving a message/request, send a reply back to user
+ - Mailbox: after receiving a message/request, send a reply back to the client

 ## Deployment Request